cisotradecraft/Podcast/README.md

 # CISO Tradecraft Podcast
 Thanks for checking out the [CISO Tradecraft Podcast](https://www.cisotradecraft.com/).
-Here you can listen to episodes arranged by topics relevant to leaders in Cyber Security.
+The CISO Tradecraft episodes are arranged by topics relevant to leaders in Cyber Security.

 <img src=images/CISOTradecraftTopics.jpg>